 WPI undergraduate students are immersed in project work across all four years of study.
 Along the way, students not only conduct high-level research, but also master critical thinking, sharpen communication skills, learn to work effectively in teams, and undergo life-changing experiences.
 As a chemistry major, you'll work in classes, laboratories, and off-campus communities on such wide-ranging projects as recycling of rare earth materials to growing semiconducting crystals for solar energy harvesting.

-As you work toward earning a chemistry bachelor's at WPI, you will do much more than learn about chemical processes and materials—you will gain hands-on experiences using them to make exciting discoveries about the world around us.
+As a student pursuing a degree in chemistry, you won’t only learn about chemical processes and materials—you’ll gain hands-on experiences that will help you make exciting discoveries about the world around us.

-Our undergraduate students pursuing a bachelor of science in chemistry begin working in labs right away, enabling them to connect classroom knowledge with real-world applications.
-You will conduct research and complete projects alongside our expert faculty in state-of-the-art facilities, such as the WPI Life Sciences and Bioengineering Center at Gateway Park.
+As a chemistry bachelor’s student, you’ll begin working in labs right away, giving you the chance to connect classroom knowledge with real-world applications.
+You’ll also conduct research and projects alongside our expert faculty in state-of-the-art facilities, such as the WPI Life Sciences and Bioengineering Center at Gateway Park.

 You will emerge as a complete chemist who challenges the status quo and is fully prepared to take on real-world problems.

-Through our well-rounded chemistry bachelor’s curriculum, you will develop a broad base of knowledge and hands-on expertise using scientific tools and techniques.
+Through our well-rounded curriculum for the degree in chemistry, you will develop a broad base of knowledge and hands-on expertise using scientific tools and techniques.

 Whether it’s real-world work experience through a co-op or internship, earning a bachelor’s and master’s degrees in four or five years through the BS/MS program, or integrating your coursework with your extracurricular interests through Major and a Mission, there are many ways you can make the most out of your time at WPI.